8street/Bedlam/README.md

 # List of changes

 * Port to SDL (working on Windows.
 Linux also should work but not tested)
-* Improved Audio (Mixer 44.1kHz .
+* Improved Audio (44.1kHz Mixer.
 More channels.
 Sounds a little better than original 11kHz)
 * Fix some bugs

 # Contributing